goharbor/harbor/CONTRIBUTING.md

 Update the documentation if you are creating or changing features.
 Good documentation is as important as the code itself.

-The main location for the document is `docs/` folder.
+The main location for the document is the `docs/` folder.
 The images referred in documents can be placed in `docs/img`.

-Document is written with Markdown text.
+Documents are written with Markdown text.
 See [Writting on GitHub](https://help.github.com/categories/writing-on-github/) for more details.

 ## Design new features